Josh-Ruben/Josh-Ruben/README.md

 *
 ## Currently
 - Working on: *project or learning goal*
-- Looking for: *collaboration, job opportunities, feedback, etc.*
+- Looking for: *collaboration, job opportunities, feedback, etc
 ---